laxmikant-ainapure/upcxx/README.md

   lower library-internal overhead.
 See [docs/implementation-defined.md](docs/implementation-defined.md) for detailed requirements.
 The default value is always `seq`.

-* `UPCXX_CODEMODE=[O3|debug]`: `O3` is for highly compiler-optimized
+* `UPCXX_CODEMODE=[opt|debug]`: `opt` is for highly compiler-optimized code and is recommended for performance measurement and production runs.
-  code. `debug` produces unoptimized code, includes extra error checking assertions, and is annotated with the symbol tables needed by debuggers.
-The default value is always `O3`.
+  `debug` produces unoptimized code, includes extra error checking assertions to validate the correctness of application calls to UPC++, and is annotated with the symbol tables needed by debuggers; `debug` mode is recommended for all development/debugging of applications.
+  The default value is `opt`.

 # Running UPC\+\+ Programs